 At the Conference —

 Check-in: The check-in location for the conference is on the upper level of The Woodlands Waterway Marriott Hotel and Convention Center in The Woodlands, Texas.
-The conference registration desk will be open from 4:00 p.m. to 8:00 p.m. on Sunday, March 18 and beginning at 8:00 a.m. each morning.
+The conference registration desk will be open from 4:00 p.m. to 8:00 p.m. on March 15, and beginning at 8:00 a.m. each morning during the week.
 Print out your conference badge at one of the kiosks and pick up other conference materials.
-Feel free to stop by at any point during the conference for assistance.
+Feel free to stop by the registration desk at any point during the conference for assistance.
 Conference staff will help you locate sessions and answer any questions that come up during your trip.

-Network: Kick off the meeting with your peers at the Sunday Night Welcome event on March 18.
+Network: Kick off the meeting with your peers at the Sunday Night Welcome event on March 15.
 Introduce yourself to someone new; it could lead to job opportunities or future collaborations.
-Attend the Opening of the Exhibits in the Town Center Exhibit Hall on the first floor following the NASA Headquarters Briefing to learn more about the organizations exhibiting and receive free goodies.
+On Monday evening, attend the Opening of the Exhibits in the Town Center Exhibit Hall on the first floor following the NASA Headquarters Briefing to learn more about the organizations exhibiting and receive free goodies.
 Make the most of the many opportunities at LPSC to connect with those within and outside your field.

 Bonus tip — Free Wi-Fi is available in the public areas of the conference venue.

-There are many Highlighted Events, such as the Plenary Session featuring the Masursky Lecture, held prior to or during the meeting.
-First-time attendees especially should check out the Education and Engagement opportunities offered for scientists, students and educators.
+There are many Peripheral Meetings and Events held prior to or during the conference.
+First-time attendees especially should check out the Education and Engagement Events offered for scientists, students, and educators.

 For poster presentations, be sure to stand by your poster during the designated times and engage with anyone who pauses long enough to read your poster.
 These one-on-one interactions are a great way to receive valuable feedback and advance your research.